p4rkerw/SALSA/Tutorial/Tutorial.md

 WASP 0.3.4
 ```

-**STEP 0: Download cellranger references** If you don't already have the reference files that were used to align your datasets then download them from the cellranger website.
-For example, if you are analyzing human single cell gene expression and ATAC data on GRCh38 you should have the following folders mounted to the rna_ref and atac_ref directories:
+**STEP 0: Download cellranger references** If you don't already have the reference files that were used to align your datasets then download them from the 10X Genomics website.
+For example, if you are analyzing human single cell gene expression and ATAC data on GRCh38 you may have used the following references:
 ```
 GRCh38-2020-A.premrna
 refdata-cellranger-atac-GRCh38-1.2.0